DataDog/documentation/content/en/security/cloud_security_management/setup/fargate.md

 private: true
 ---

-<div class="alert alert-warning">Cloud Security Management on Fargate is in private beta.</div>
+<div class="alert alert-warning">Cloud Security Management on AWS Fargate is in private beta.</div>

-Use the following instructions to enable [CSM Threats][1] on AWS Fargate ECS and EKS.
+Use the following instructions to enable [CSM Threats][1] for Amazon ECS and EKS on AWS Fargate.
 To learn more about the supported deployment types for each CSM feature, see Setting Up Cloud Security Management.

-Datadog Cloud Security Management on Fargate includes built-in threat detection for AWS Fargate process and file integrity monitoring (FIM) events as well as 95 out-of-the-box rules.
+Datadog Cloud Security Management on AWS Fargate includes built-in threat detection for AWS Fargate process and file integrity monitoring (FIM) events as well as 95 out-of-the-box rules.

-The public beta will add network event collection and automated instrumentation when installing the Datadog Agent on Fargate.

 **DIAGRAM PLACEHOLDER**